|Quick Facts: Surveying and Mapping Technicians

 Surveying technicians usually need a high school diploma.
 However, mapping technicians often need formal education after high school to study technology applications, such as Geographic Information Systems (GIS).

-Employment of surveying and mapping technicians is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of surveying and mapping technicians is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 7,000 openings for surveying and mapping technicians are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 7,800 openings for surveying and mapping technicians are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for surveying and mapping technicians.